by Brodie Waddell, Lecturer in Early Modern History, Birkbeck, University of London

-This post first appeared on the Many-headed Monster blog on September 21, 2015
+(This post first appeared on the Many-Headed Monster on September 21, 2015.)

 I’m very grateful to all of you who’ve already offered your thoughts on how we can improve the history profession.
 I agree with most of the comments on my previous posts on academic employment and practical responses – in fact some of the suggestions below are borrowed from those comments.
 However, I promised that I would offer my own tuppence so here I’ll try to set out some steps that we can take individually or collectively.
 Most of these are quite minor, but hopefully they are a good start.
 They aren’t in order of priority, but the first four are generally about gathering and publishing information and the rest are about more direct action.

 1) Publicising ‘official’ information about the academic job market for potential doctoral students.
 As has been said several times already, all potential PhD supervisors need to have a frank conversation with anyone who applies to study with them.
 I’ve tried to have this conversion myself, but didn’t feel like I had enough solid information to provide an accurate picture, which is partly why I researched and wrote these posts.
 However, these posts are not especially rigorous or official.
 What I really want is that the RHS or IHR to put together a webpage that sets out the situation clearly, to which we could direct applicants.
 This would have two uses.
 First, it would inform potential supervisors, some of whom are not aware of the current job market, especially those who are furthest from the market themselves.
 Second, it would inform potential applicants, who could then make a more informed decision about how to proceed.